 Special Measures (Section 311) Customer Notification

-The U.S. Department of the Treasury requires all U.S. Banks to notify their customers as follows: Pursuant to U.S. regulations issued under Section 311 of the USA PATRIOT Act, 31 USC 5318A, SG is prohibited from opening or maintaining a account for, or on behalf of, Bank of Dandong or any of its subsidiaries; Banco Delta Asia SARL or any of its subsidiaries (including Delta Asia Credit Limited and Delta Asia Insurance Limited; the Commercial Bank of Syria or any of its subsidiaries (including Syrian Lebanese Commercial Bank); North Korean banking or financial institutions; and/or FBME Bank, Ltd. or any of its branches, offices, or subsidiaries.
+The U.S. Department of the Treasury requires all U.S. Banks to notify their customers as follows: Pursuant to U.S. regulations issued under Section 311 of the USA PATRIOT Act, 31 USC 5318A, SG is prohibited from opening or maintaining an account for, or on behalf of, Bank of Dandong or any of its subsidiaries; Banco Delta Asia SARL or any of its subsidiaries (including Delta Asia Credit Limited and Delta Asia Insurance Limited; the Commercial Bank of Syria or any of its subsidiaries (including Syrian Lebanese Commercial Bank); North Korean banking or financial institutions; and/or FBME Bank, Ltd. or any of its branches, offices, or subsidiaries.
 The regulations also require us to notify you that your account with our financial institution may not be used to provide services to or on behalf of, or involve, Bank of Dandong or any of its subsidiaries; Banco Delta Asia SARL or any of its subsidiaries; Commercial Bank of Syria or any of its subsidiaries; North Korean banking or financial institutions; or FBME Bank, Ltd. or any of its branches, offices, or subsidiaries.
 If we become aware that Bank of Dandong or any of its subsidiaries; Banco Delta Asia SARL or any of its subsidiaries; Commercial Bank of Syria or any of its subsidiaries; North Korean banking or financial institutions; or FBME Bank, Ltd. or any of its branches, offices, or subsidiaries are indirectly using the account you hold at our financial institution, we will be required to take appropriate steps to prevent such access, including terminating your account.

 Office of Foreign Assets Control